linode/docs/docs/game-servers/install-black-mesa-on-debian-or-ubuntu.md

 {{< /note >}}

 ### Server.cfg
 The **server.cfg** file contains the settings of your server.
-It is not needed because you can start the server every time by specifying desidered values using parameters.
+It is not needed because you can start the server every time by specifying desired values using parameters.

 {{< file-excerpt "/home/steam/Steam/steamapps/common/Black Mesa Dedicated Server/bms/cfg/server.cfg" java >}}
 // Black Mesa server.cfg file